Donatas-p/car-plate-crud/README.md

 ## Run backend

-Run `node server.js` to run a node server that would take data from locala MySQL server with user "root" and password "password" on database "plates_db"
+Run `node server.js` to run a node server that would take data from locala MySQL server with user "root" and password "password" on database "plates_db", Or all these parts can be changed in "car-plate-crud/plates.js" lines 3-8

 It creates table by itself if it doesn't find one.